Close the Camps, Stop the Deportations, Abolish ICE

 All asylum-seekers must have an individual named sponsor in order to secure release.
 To learn more about sponsoring asylum seekers to help them see the Asylum-Seekers Sponsorship Project.

 - National Coalition to Close the Concentration Camps is planning a weekend of action all across the country over Indigenous People’s Day weekend.

 - Follow HIAS, a refugee protection organization

-- Every second and fourth Monday of the month 5:30-7:30pm, Community Voices for Immigrant Rights, 241 N Winooski Ave, Burlington.
+- Every second and fourth Monday of the month 6-7:30pm, Community Voices for Immigrant Rights, meetings happening online via Zoom.
 Join us to discuss how to ensure that our efforts are long-term, sustained, and supportive of both local and national orgs like Migrant Justice/Justicia Migrante doing the work on the ground.
 There are opportunities for new and seasoned organizers alike to get involved.
-Breakout working groups will include organizing around educational events, rapid response, nat’l and local street actions, and more.
-Arrive early (5:30) for free dinner provided by Vermont Worker Center’s Peoples Kitchen.
-Contact [email protected] if free childcare is needed.
-For other accommodations, please email [email protected].
+Breakout working groups will include organizing around educational events, rapid response, national and local street actions, and more.

 Call Senator Leahy